thabart/SimpleOrm/README.md

 This small ORM has a limited set of features :

 * It supports some basic SQL actions such as "select" & "where" instructions.
-Behind the scene, the expression tree is parsed and converted into T-SQL sript.
+Behind the scene, the expression tree is parsed and converted into T-SQL script.
 * It also allows a project to use the code first-approach.

 Some snippet-code examples :